Looking for a staff position? Apply now.

 This is an excellent opportunity for applicants with interest in the Southwest region of the United States.
 We are looking for candidates who are dedicated to providing excellence in clinical service and teaching.
 There are opportunities for participation in clinical research.
 Applicants with transesophageal and fetal echocardiographic skills are also desired but not required.
 Candidates with a focus on outpatient cardiology and outreach are encouraged to apply.
 Excellent mentoring is available for early and mid-career applicants by senior Cardiologists and other well established Pediatric Subspecialists.

 The Department of Pediatrics at the University of New Mexico Health Sciences Center is seeking an experienced clinician in Critical Care at the Associate Professor or Professor Level to serve as Division Chief for Pediatric Critical Care.
-The leader will have a proven record of accomplishment in leadership, clinical service, patient care, research and scholarship, education and mentorship.
-This innovative, academic leader will have program oversight responsibility for the Pediatric Intensive Care Division, which includes oversight of the Pediatric Hospitalists group, which has an active section chief.
+The successful candidate will have a proven record of accomplishment in leadership, excellent clinical service and patient care, research and scholarship, education, program development and mentorship.
+Growth and development of junior faculty within the division is a priority for the department and offers tremendous leadership opportunity.
+This innovative, academic leader will have program oversight responsibility for the Pediatric Critical Care Division, including pediatric/neonatal ECMO and the Pediatric Sedation Services.

 The Department of Pediatrics at the University Of New Mexico School Of Medicine is seeking an Open Rank/Open Track faculty for a full-time position within the Division of Hematology/Oncology.
 The Department of Pediatrics is a multi-specialty group of greater than 100 faculty at New Mexico’s only pediatric tertiary care facility.
 The Children’s Hospital of New Mexico is an integral part of the University of New Mexico Health Science Center, the State’s premier medical, educational and research institution.
 Final Rank, salary, and tenure will be based on prior training and experience.